section-engineering-education/engineering-education/content/articles/the-overview-of-container-technology/index.md

 Container technology is growing at a tremendous rate.
 Several decades ago, only a single application was deployed on a single operating system (OS).
 If you wanted to deploy many applications, you required more servers or operating systems.

 Around a decade ago, virtualization technology was introduced.
 It used hypervisor software that could split up the server to host more than one OS.
-However, the server got the option of hosting more than one application.
-But still, it had only one application per operating system.
-To explore the history of container technology, [go through this article](https://www.section.io/engineering-education/history-of-container-technology/).
+Servers got the option of hosting more than one application but still had only one application per operating system.
+Go through this [article](https://www.section.io/engineering-education/history-of-container-technology/) to explore the history of container technology.

 This article aims to discuss container technology.
 It will go through the basics of containers and how do they are different from virtual machines.